Cxyda/OmaTools-RTSCamera/README.md

 4) Tweak the settings of the RTSCameraSettings ScriptableObject

 ## Trouble Shooting
-- Make sure the *FloatingCameraRig* is **ABOVE** you terrain / object you want to float on.
+- Make sure the *RTSCameraRig* is **ABOVE** you terrain / object you want to float on.
 Otherwise the height recognizion will not work

 ## Known Issues
 - The height-recognition currently also captures trees etc. on terrains.
 This causes jumping of the camera.